Aleeza Yu

 Aleeza Yu (born 6 November 1998) is a Canadian artistic gymnast.

 Biography

-She was born in Markham, Ontario, Canada, to Gordon Yu and Sheree Wong.
-Her family, which is of Chinese origin, practices Falun Dafa, a traditional meditation and spiritual practice.
+She was born in Markham, Ontario.
 In 2014 she finished second in all-round in the Elite Canada, with an all-around score of 55.650 points.
 In 2016 she was awarded a full athletic scholarship at Stanford University.
 In February 2017 she recorded the second highest score in Stanford's 195.775-195.200 victory over Arizona State.
 In January 2019 she scored the third highest vault score in the Cardinal's home opener against UCLA.